Call for Abstracts

 Dr. Sudhakar Yalamanchili Award

 Submissions will be eligible for the Dr. Sudhakar Yalamanchili Award, which is intended to recognize young researchers for their outstanding contribution to the field of performance modeling and simulation.
-Presenters, who must be a graduate student or postdoctoral researcher (within six years of highest awarded degree), will be evaluated during the Contributed Presentation/Poster Session at the ModSim 2021 Workshop.
+Presenters, who must be a student, postdoctoral researcher, or otherwise within six years of their highest awarded degree at the time of the ModSim conference, will be evaluated during the Contributed Presentation/Poster Session at the ModSim 2022 Workshop.
 Learn more

-Abstract contributions should focus on the following topical areas of interest:
+Abstract contributions should relate to the workshop theme (as applicable) and focus on the following topical areas of interest:

-- Recent Advances in ModSim Implementation.
-The rapidly increasing complexity of systems and application workloads—along with the blending of compute, memory devices, storage, and interconnect then further combined with application software—translates into unprecedented challenges within the ModSim field.
-Submissions in this category, not necessarily related to AI/ML, are expected to highlight recent developments that can help overcome these significant challenges.
+- Recent Advances in Modeling and Simulation Implementation - The rapidly increasing complexity of systems and application workloads—along with the blending of compute, memory devices, storage, and interconnect then further combined with application software—translates into unprecedented challenges within the ModSim field.
+Submissions in this are expected to highlight recent developments that can help overcome these significant challenges.
 Possible topics include, but are not limited to, novel ModSim methodologies, emerging areas of research and development, new projects or advances in existing efforts, and new applications of ModSim tools to real-life problems.